-The fostering panel will make a recommendation to the agency decision maker, Oliver Kirkland.
-Oliver considers your report, the views and recommendation of the panel and then makes the final decision to approve your fostering application.
+The fostering panel will make a recommendation to the agency decision maker, who will considers your report, the views and recommendation of the panel and then makes the final decision to approve your fostering application.

 The whole process takes approximately four to six months.